Allen Bicycle Accident Lawyer

 Sometimes, a bicyclist’s actions also contribute to the accident that causes their injuries.
 In those situations, they can still bring a lawsuit for damages under the state’s comparative fault law as long as they are not 51 percent or more responsible.
 However, the amount recoverable will be reduced proportionately by their degree of fault.

-Statute of Limitations in Bicycle Accident Cases
+What is the Statute of Limitations in Bicycle Accident Cases?

 In the state of Texas, under the Civil Practice and Remedies Code, plaintiffs generally have two years from the date of the accident to bring a suit for a personal injury stemming from a bicycle accident.
 After that period of time, they may be barred from recovery.